-- Evidence indicating that the thing to be proved is highly probable or reasonably certain.
-Bryan A. Gardner, Black's Law Dictionary 10, (2014), 674 - Certain facts must be proved by clear and convincing evidence, which is a higher burden of proof.
+- probable or reasonably certain.
+Bryan A. Gardner, Black's Law Dictionary 10, (2014).
+674

+Certain facts must be proved by clear and convincing - Certain facts must be proved by clear and convincing evidence, which is a higher burden of proof.
 This means the party must persuade you that it is highly probable that the fact is true.
-CACI No. 201.
-More Likely True-Clear and Convincing Proof required that though not
+CACI NO. 201.
+More Likely True-Clear and Convincing Proof